 The Bible is the Word of God

 This is because only the Bible is the Word of God, that is, the Bible is God’s own very words written down.
 For example, in the Old Testament many times the phrase “thus says the LORD” occurs (see e.g. Exodus 4:22; 1 Kings 11:31; Isaiah 7:7).
-Or, in the New Testament we read in Acts 4:25: “You [that is, God] spoke by the Holy Spirit through the mouth of your servant, our father David…” and then the rest of the verse quotes from Psalm 2.
+Or, in the New Testament we read in Acts 4:24-25: “Sovereign Lord, who made the heaven and the earth and the sea and everything in them, who through the mouth of our father David, your servant, said by the Holy Spirit…” and then the rest of the verse quotes from Psalm 2.
 In other words, Psalm 2 was ultimately written by God Himself.
-Indeed according to 2 Timothy 3:16 “all Scripture is God-breathed…” In this verse the word “Scripture” refers to the Old Testament, but in 2 Peter 3:16 Peter puts Paul’s letters alongside “other Scriptures [i.e. the Old Testament],” thereby including them as Scripture.
+Indeed according to 2 Timothy 3:16 “all Scripture is God-breathed…” In this verse the word “Scripture” refers to the Old Testament, but in 2 Peter 3:16 Peter puts Paul’s letters alongside “other Scriptures” [i.e. the Old Testament], thereby including them as Scripture.
 Indeed, based on verses like John 14:26 and 16:12-15 (where Jesus promises the Holy Spirit will remind the apostles and teach them) we can say that the New Testament is also Scripture; that it is God’s Word.

 We hear God Himself speaking